aweirdnerd/DIscovery-Manual/User-manual.md

 Free-text field to describe your involvement in Teaching and Learning

-### Research Degree Supervision [Under Construction]
+### Research Degree Supervision [Under construction]

 Either added manually, or drawn from SITS Registry database [??]

-### Teaching Feed (under construction)
+### Teaching Feed [Under construction]

-We plan to draw data from the new Teaching Load and Allocation database, once it is running
+We plan to draw data from the new WAMS Teaching Activities database, once it is running

 ## Labels

-Users should edit their labels in Elements under the existing five label schemes.
+Users should edit their labels in Elements under the existing four label schemes.

-- Research Areas
+- Research Areas and Disciplines

-- Disciplines

 - Diseases and Conditions